 The means of verification used should be appropriate to the size and scale of the operation.
 E.g. (2.3.1) For operations with permanent employees there should be a documented health and safety policy in place.
 For small farms, can be demonstrated through verbal explanations.
-2.3.1 Producers and their employees demonstrate awareness and understanding of health and safety matters.
-2.3.2 Relevant health and safety risks are identified, procedures are developed to address these risks by employers, and these are monitored.
+Guidance for all the criteria: producers must be in compliance with regulation NR31 2.3.1 Producers and their employees demonstrate awareness and understanding of health and safety matters. nzon zoguzuozon miez 2.3.2 Relevant health and safety risks are identified, procedures are developed to address these risks by employers, and these are monitored.
 2.3.3 Potentially hazardous tasks are only carried out by capable and competent people who do not face specific health risks.
+Guidance 2.3.3 Immediate measures are adopted for prohibiting any operation where serious or imminent hazards are present that may jeopardize health and safety and for the appropriate evacuation from the property.
 2.3.4 Adequate and appropriate protective equipment and clothing is provided and used in all potentially hazardous operations such as pesticide handling and application and mechanized or manual operations.
+Guidance 2.3.4 Whenever applicable, activities must be carried out by duly trained personnel.
 2.3.5 There are mechanisms in place that make sure that workers follow the safety requirements.
+Guidance 2.3.5 Employers who receive IPE (Individual Protection Equipment) shall sign a term of reception and a commitment of use of such equipment.
+A record of these documents shall be kept.
 2.3.6 Accident and emergency procedures exist and instructions are clearly understood by all workers.
 Guidance 2.3.6 Accident and emergency procedures should include taking immediate steps to stop any operation where there is imminent and serious danger to safety and health, and to evacuate as appropriate.
+It is not mandatory for small producers (see glossary) to have manuals and written procedures, but they must prove their awareness of